spotinst/help/src/docs/ocean/tutorials/migrate-workload-via-ui.md

 ### Instance Color Status

-* Green: Instance has completed the migration successfully.
+* Green: The instance has completed the migration successfully.
-* Yellow: Instance has partially completed the migration.
+* Yellow: The instance has partially completed the migration.
-* Red: Instance has failed the migration.
+* Red: The instance has failed the migration.

 If you want to review previous migrations, click Previous Migrations on the top right corner of the Workload Migration screen.

 ## Stop Migration

 You have the option to stop the migration process once it has started.

 1. Click Stop Migration.
 2. Mark Terminate Drained Instances if you want Ocean to terminate the already drained instances before stopping the entire process.